-''' $ ./listusb.sh /dev/ttyUSB1 - Digilent_Digilent_USB_Device_210319A92CC9 /dev/ttyUSB0 - Digilent_Digilent_USB_Device_210319A92CC9 /dev/ttyUSB2 - 15ba_Olimex_OpenOCD_JTAG_ARM-USB-TINY-H_OL150D61 '''
+'''

+ls /dev/ttyUSB

+/dev/ttyUSB0 /dev/ttyUSB1

+'''

-If you have other serial devices or multiple boards attached, you may have more devices listed.
+(If you have other serial devices or multiple boards attached, you may have more devices listed).
+For serial communication with the UART, you will always want to select the higher number of the pair, in this example /dev/ttyUSB1.